 So many activities to do this winter!
 Snowball fights, downhill skiing, sitting by the fireplace wrapped in a soft blanket reading a book… the possibilities are endless.

-Whether you have a white winter or not you’ll find here ideas for winter activities the whole family can do together.
+Whether you have a white winter or not you’ll find here simple ideas for winter activities the whole family can do together indoors and outside.

 Winter Bucket List